bricks-cloud/bricks/README.md

 Bricks is composed of a number of components.
 Below is a description of each component:

 - `figma`: the Figma plugin for Bricks.
-- `vscode`: the VS Code extension for Bricks.
-- `core`: engine that converts Figma nodes into coding files.
+- `core`: the engine that converts Figma nodes into coding files.

+## Related Projects
+- [bricks-cloud/vscode](https://github.com/bricks-cloud/vscode): the VS Code extension for Bricks.

 ## License